-There is a period of five calendar days (5 days for full-term or 2 days for mini-term), beginning with the first day of class each term, during which courses may be added to a student's schedule, provided the course is not closed, has not met and the student meets course pre-requisite requirements.
-During the same period, courses may be dropped without a penalty.
+There is a period of five calendar days for full-term classes, beginning the first day of class each term, during which courses may be added to a student's schedule, provided the course is not closed and the student meets course pre-requisite requirements.
+During the same period, courses may be dropped without penalty.
+For mini-term classes a student must be registered before the start date of the mini-term class, but has two days beginning with the first day of the class to drop without penalty.
 All schedule changes require a completed Add/Drop form with appropriate signatures and compliance with College Add/Drop procedures.